 Our attorneys have earned top lawyer rankings and other awards and honors from members of the legal community for their impeccable professionalism and outstanding legal abilities.

-To date, we have recovered more than $55 million in settlements and verdicts for our clients, including the following successes involving UTV/ATV accidents:
+To date, we have recovered hundreds of millions of dollars in settlements and verdicts for our clients, including the following successes involving UTV/ATV accidents:

 While we can’t guarantee the compensation you will receive, we can promise to take an active interest in your case if you have a viable claim and help you recover the maximum financial recovery possible by: